NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking

 \PAR{Graph connectivity mode. } As explained in Section \ref{par:gnn-hierarchy}, in the original formulation proposed in SUSHI~\cite{Cetintas_2023_CVPR}, each node in the graph represents a trajectory and is connected to other nodes across both past and future frames.
 In our autoregressive notation, this can be formulated as ALT$(\mathcal{T}_{past}, \mathcal{T}_{incom})$ building a graph $G = (V, E)$, such that:

 In contrast, real-time applications have strict inference requirements, as associations must be made using only past information.
 Furthermore, once a decision is made, it cannot be revised.
-This imposes a bipartite constraint on the graph, where all edges must connect past tracks with incoming ones.
+This imposes a bipartite constraint on the graph, where all edges must connect past tracks with incoming ones; in this mode, nodes from the past connect \textit{only} to incoming nodes, preventing any modification of prior associations.
 In that case, ALT$(\mathcal{T}_{past}, \mathcal{T}_{incom})$ builds a graph $G_{b} = (V, E_{b})$, such that:

 The ALT layer supports both the original graph formulation of SUSHI~\cite{Cetintas_2023_CVPR} and our bipartite extension.
 This flexibility allows NOOUGAT to accommodate both real-time and batch processing scenarios, and ensures fair comparisons with existing \textit{online} trackers, as discussed in Section~\ref{sec:results}.